ironcore-dev/metal-operator/docs/api-reference/api.md

 <em>(Optional)</em>
 <p>AdminUserRef is a reference to the Kubernetes Secret object that contains the credentials to access the BMC.
 This secret is used for administrative access to the BMC and may include elevated privileges.
-It will replqce the BMCSecretRef for administrative operations.</p>
+It will replace the BMCSecretRef for administrative operations.</p>
 </td>
 </tr>
 <tr>